How the Minox escapement works

 Strictly speaking, the movement of the pins is not a straight-line (translatory) movement, but a circular one.
 This is because the blade lock arm is a lever that rotates around its attachment point.
 For our considerations here, this is negligible.

-The task of the escapement
+The task of the Minox escapement

 The task of the escapement is to precisely control the angular speed of the blade locking arm.
-Depending on its starting position, which is specified by the speed dial, the lever, braked by the escapement, runs along the sector gear of the escapement until it releases the lever.
+Depending on its starting position, which is specified by the speed dial, the lever, braked by the escapement, runs along the segment gear of the escapement until it releases the lever.
 This distance is precisely dimensioned so that the release occurs when the exposure time is reached.
 Then the lever accelerates to maximum speed.
 This causes pin 2 to immediately release the closing blade and the shutter closes.

-So the escapement mechanism has to ensure that the speed of the large sector gear arranged at the top is as uniform as possible.
+So the escapement mechanism has to ensure that the speed of the large segment gear arranged at the top is as uniform as possible.
 The designer chose an anchor escapement mechanism, like the one used in mechanical watches to realise this function.

 How does an anchor escapement work?